 Here is a selection of the options available to you:

-The Dark Jedi Brotherhood also maintains a deviantart group.
-Here you can find a number of artworks featured across the club, from some custom lightsabers and robes to works commissioned from other artists that are now used as character images.
+The Dark Jedi Brotherhood also maintains a DeviantArt group.
+Here you can find a number of artworks featured across the club, from custom lightsabers and robes to works commissioned from other artists that are now used as character images.
 All members are welcome to join this group and submit their own art for public view.

 Finally, for those with high enough positions (for example, Battleteam Leaders, Aediles and Quaestors, even Magistrates, Praetors and Dark Council members), the Brotherhood has an Assets system.
-This allows you to upload your own graphics to the club website for use in official news posts and use them for reports.
-While this system is only for formal report graphics and the like, it is very useful to use when you need to write a report - with one line of code you can recall your report graphics and use them.
+This allows you to upload your own graphics to the club website for use in official news posts and reports.
+While this system is only for formal report graphics and the like, it is very useful when you need to write a report - with one line of code you can recall your report graphics and use them.
 These images are tied to the position so that any future leader can make use of the same graphic if they want to.

 Every Jedi needs a lightsaber, and every soldier needs his blade or blaster.
 Starting at the rank of Initiate, you unlock your first weapon: Force Users receive a training lightsaber, as well as a proper armory lightsaber; non-Force Users receive an armory blaster and armory vibroblade.
 As you proceed through the ranks, additional simple options become available.
-Once you have been promoted to the rank of Journeyman 4 (Knight/Captain/Professional), dozens of options with different kinds of color trimmings will become available to you and you can really start to set your own style.
-You can unlock your very own personally designed custom weapon such as a lightsaber, blaster or melee weapon made by the Herald at the rank of Equite 2.
+Once you have been promoted to the rank of Journeyman 4 (Knight/Captain/Professional), dozens of options with different kinds of color trimmings will become available to you, and you can really start to set your own style.
+You can unlock your very own personally designed, custom weapon, such as a lightsaber, blaster or melee weapon made by the Herald at the rank of Equite 2.

 Avatars, like warbanners, are unlocked at the rank of Journeyman 2 (Acolyte/Courier/Sergeant).
 An avatar is a character image that is meant to represent you.
 These images have a few simple rules attached to them - all images must be drawn or graphical in nature (no photographs) and must not be art drawn by someone else without direct permission of the artist to use it (for example, a character commission from someone on deviantart is okay if you commissioned the piece, but using someone else's is not).
 You can find the full set of rules on our wiki page.